stappersg/vBook/src/start/install/source/freebsd.md

 ## Dependencies

 FreeBSD 13.x comes with all required dependencies.
+Please check that sasl is included in your release (see Linux dependencies).

 ## vSMTP compilation